keiranmraine/keiranmraine.github.io/mkdocs/docs/profile.md

 During 2004 CGP moved heavily into capillary sequencing (also known as [Sanger sequencing](https://en.wikipedia.org/wiki/Sanger_sequencing)).
 Once the LIMS was adapted I moved on to developing a high throughput pipeline to run the [autoCSA](http://www.ncbi.nlm.nih.gov/pubmed/17485433) analysis software.
 The control software was written using JAVA, and a public desktop application, a.k.a.
-[StandaloneCSA](http://cancerit.github.io/AutoCSA/), was created for the external use and release early 2007.
+[StandaloneCSA](http://cancerit.github.io/AutoCSA/), was created for external use and released early 2007.
 This was a large project involving many developers working together on various aspects including database design, the analysis pipeline itself and a web-application used for visual inspection of the called variants by scientific staff.